The weather at UBC can be unpredictable—as UBC has it’s own micro-climate which can be quite different from lower-lying areas.

 Each department is responsible for setting their own policies and expectations with faculty and staff as it relates to attendance during extreme weather events.

-In extreme weather situations, updates on campus conditions, classes or exams are available on ubc.ca.
+In extreme weather situations, updates on campus conditions, classes or exams are available on https://ubc.ca.

-UBC Building Operations is responsible for managing ice prevention and snow removal on the Vancouver campus.
+UBC Facilities is responsible for managing ice prevention and snow removal on the Vancouver campus.
 They monitor custom weather feeds to get accurate predictions of what’s coming and work hard to make the campus as safe as possible as soon as possible.
-Building Operations’ fleet of snow removal and deicing vehicles start early in the morning to plow and treat as many roads as possible before the first students, faculty, and staff arrive.
+Municipal Services’ fleet of snow removal and deicing vehicles start early in the morning to plow and treat as many roads as possible before the first students, faculty, and staff arrive.

-For information on UBC’s winter weather protocols, visit Human Resources.
+For information on UBC’s winter weather protocols for faculty & staff, visit Human Resources.

 Tips to help you stay upright during the winter season